 A doctor will usually ask about medical history and any drugs a person is taking before they do a prolactin level test.

-The medication used to treat high levels can cause side effects, such as nausea and stomach issues.
+Medication to treat high levels can cause side effects, such as nausea and stomach issues.
 Doctors will only gradually increase the amount of medication they prescribe to a person for this reason.

-The test to measure prolactin levels is simple and can help doctors to prescribe the correct medication to reduce levels or provide treatment for an underlying condition that may be causing the raised levels.
+The test to measure prolactin levels is simple and can help doctors prescribe the correct medication to reduce levels or provide treatment for an underlying condition that may be causing the raised levels.